John Vincent Scalia, Sr., Owner/Funeral Director Licensed in NY, NJ & PA

 Cecilia Scalia -Moran, Manager / Owner/ Funeral Director Licensed in NY & NJ

 Cecilia Scalia Moran is the daughter of the owner and founder, John Vincent Scalia Sr. Cecilia is a graduate of St. Clare Grammar School in Great Kills and of St Joseph by the Sea High School.
 She attended Seton Hall University and then began her career working for the NYC Department of Finance.
-She then attended the American Academy McAllsiter Institute of Funeral Service in Manhattan where she excelled in Cosmetology and Restorative Art.
-She is married to Kevin Moran and has two daughters.
-Cecilia currently serves on the Board of Richmond Senior Services, she is a past Board member of St Joseph By The Sea Family Association, the Executive Board of St Joseph St Thomas Family Association, where she is a parishioner.
+She then attended the American Academy McAllister Institute of Funeral Service in Manhattan where she excelled in Cosmetology and Restorative Art.
+She is married to Kevin Moran and has two daughters and three granddaughters.
+Cecilia she is a past Board member of St Joseph By The Sea Family Association and Richmond Senior Services , the Executive Board of St Joseph St Thomas Family Association, where she is a parishioner.
 Cecilia was honored as first inductee into the St. Joseph by The Sea Alumni Hall of Fame.
 In addition to her duties as a Licensed Funeral Director, Cecilia is the Chief Financial Officer for both the Funeral Home and the Historic Old Bermuda Inn.
 She also is the director of our After Care program as well as the director of our Annual Memorial Tree Lighting Service.
 Cecilia is licensed in both New York and New Jersey.

 Kevin G. Moran, Funeral Director,Licensed in NY & NJ